rabbitmq/rabbitmq-website/docs/persistence-conf.md

  * [Quorum queues](./quorum-queues): replicated, durable, data-safety oriented
  * [Streams](./streams): a replicated, durable data structure that supports different operations (than a queue)
- * Classic queues: the original queue type, oriented towards non-mirrored queue use cases (mirroring is deprecated)
+ * Classic queues: the original queue type, single replica only starting with RabbitMQ 4.0

 These queue types have different storage implementations and applicable configuration settings that can be tuned are also different.